Stories

 • You first need a file integrity checker.
 AFICK (my favorite) or similar will do a run, on whatever period of time you set a cronjob and conf file at.
 You then get an email to you listing what files have changed over that period of time.

-Also, keep an eye
+Also, you can keep an eye on the http access l

 • In addition to the other tools mentionned by /.ers, there are 2 root-kit checking tools that are worth mentioning :